vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected heroes will be under effect of Disguise spell, hiding some of their information from opposing players

-- subtype: spell mastery level
+- val: spell mastery level

 ### VISIONS

 Affected heroes will be under effect of Visions spell, revealing information of enemy objects in specific range

 - val: multiplier to effect range.
 Information is revealed within (val \* hero spell power) range
+- subtype: 0 - reveal information on monsters, 1 - reveal information on heroes, 2 - reveal information on towns

 ### BLOCK_MAGIC_BELOW